All Night Long (All Night): 2011 version (with Guy Sebastian)

 Richie recorded a new version of the song with Australian singer Guy Sebastian in 2011.
 All proceeds went towards the Queensland floods and New Zealand earthquake appeal.
 The re-recorded version was produced by RedOne and was released to iTunes Stores in Australia and New Zealand on 18 and 16 March, respectively.

 Charts

 It debuted on the New Zealand Singles Chart at number twelve on 21 March 2011 and on the Australian ARIA Singles Chart at number twenty-six on 28 March 2011.

 Jacob Collier version

-In 2018, English singer, arranger, composer, producer, and multi-instrumentalist Jacob Collier collaborated with Take 6 and the Metropole Orkest on a version of "All Night Long".
+In 2018, English musician Jacob Collier collaborated with Take 6 and the Metropole Orkest on a version of "All Night Long".
 Collier's arrangement won the 2020 Grammy Award for Best Arrangement, Instruments and Vocals.
-The version was included on Collier's studio album, Djesse Vol. 1 (2018).
+The version was included on Collier's studio album Djesse Vol. 1 (2018).
 The album peaked at number six on the Billboard Top Classical Albums and Top Jazz Albums.